-When your dinner plate could use some color and crunch, this fruit-filled red cabbage salad is a pleasing option.
-I like using Granny Smith apples in this recipe, but use any crisp apple you have on hand.
-A bit of tropical fruit, some nuts, and carrots round out this salad with great eye appeal.
+When your dinner plate could use some color and crunch, this fruit-filled red cabbage and carrot slaw is a pleasing option.
+Granny Smith apples are fantastic in this recipe, but use any crisp apple you have on hand.
+Simple though it is, it’s one of my favorite red cabbage recipes!

-- 1 medium crisp apple, cored and diced
+- 1 medium crisp apple, quartered, cored, and thinly sliced

 - 2 tablespoons olive oil

 - 2 tablespoons lemon or lime juice, or more, to taste

 - 2 teaspoons agave or maple syrup

 - Salt and freshly ground pepper to taste

 Optional add-ins (use any or all)